kevinkim101/financial_stock_data_modelling/README.md

 - Install pip if not already automatically installed
   1. Download the [pip file](https://bootstrap.pypa.io/get-pip.py) and store it in same directory as Python installation
   2. cd to the folder and run ```$ python3 get-pip.py```
-- Install Pandas and Matplotlib using pip install
+- Install Numpy, Pandas and Matplotlib using pip install

 How to use